airanmehr/biocaddie/datarank/README.md

 DataRank Search Engine
 =========
+This is a demonstration of DataRank search engine available at [http://biocaddie.ucsd-dbmi.org](http://biocaddie.ucsd-dbmi.org).
 In this project we're creating a search engine for for biomedical datasets.
 The idea is to create a recommender system behind the search engine to make searches and recommendations more efficient.
 Roughly speaking, this project involves several nontrivial tasks: a (offline) recommender system has several component: